 What is gamification?

 Gamification is, simply put, is a process that integrates game mechanics into existing programs.
-It aims to improve participation, engagements, and loyalty.
+Certainly, it aims to improve participation, engagements, and loyalty.
 It’s applicable in almost every department.
-As examples, it can boost social media engagement, day-to-day operations, employee productivity, and more.
+For example, it can boost social media engagement, day-to-day operations, employee productivity, and more.

-Gamification asserts game elements in non-game activities to make it more fun and engaging.
+Gamification asserts game elements in non-game activities to make them more fun and engaging.
 It acknowledges competitions, points, achievements, rewards, rules, status, and individual expressions to receive feedback.

 Employee gamification at a glance

 This strategy is a good way to improve human resource management.
-Gamification is capable of increasing employees’ creativity, teamwork, and problem-solving.
-One example of its application is by announcing the best employee of the month.
+As a result, gamification is capable of increasing employees’ creativity, teamwork, and problem-solving.
+For example, its application is by announcing the best employee of the month.

 However, instead of assessing them traditionally, gamification sets targets that can be achieved gradually, through what we know as “levels”.
 Every time the employees pass a level, they will receive points or badges that represent how close they are to the rewards.
 So, they will always have a reason to perform well.

 Related article: 5 Company’s Contributions to Employee Burnout and How to Prevent It